ohmyzsh/ohmyzsh/plugins/droplr/README.md

 # droplr

-Use [Droplr](https://droplr.com/) from the comand line to upload files and shorten links.
+Use [Droplr](https://droplr.com/) from the command line to upload files and shorten links.
 It needs to have [Droplr.app](https://droplr.com/apps) installed and logged in.
 MacOS only.